juma-moringa/Pitches/README.md

 Juma Allan.

 ## Description
-This is a pitch application or website that allows a user to view pitches in any category shown.
-Also, a user can comment on a pitch in any category and vote in any catecory for the pitch a user likes and a user can also create a pitch for any category they want to create in.
+Pitchmentation254 is a Pitch(pitches) application/website that allows a user to view pitches in categories.The user is also able to comment on a pitch in the categories given and also show intrest or dislike in the votes section  of the pitches.

 ## Prerequisites
 You need the following before you start working on this project locally ;